molgenis/vip-annotate/src/main/resources/README_GFF3.txt

 Un-official directives
 ----------------------

-The following directives are not part of the official GFF3 specifications, but have either been proposed or are provided as additional information to aid in parsing the files.
+The following directives are not fragment of the official GFF3 specifications, but have either been proposed or are provided as additional information to aid in parsing the files.
 They are indicated by a leading '#!'.